Africa

 • Cartagena

-This wildlife holiday to Colombia combines the vast open plains of Los Llanos, where you can hope to see endemic wildlife such as the giant anteater, capybara & tapir & wonderful birdlife, with the amazing Amazon with its neo-tropical birding, pink dolphins & more.
-Also visit Bogota, the Salt Cathedral and historic Cartagena.
+This wildlife holiday to Colombia combines the rainforest wildlife of the Amazon with its neo-tropical birding and pink dolphins, with the vast open plains of Los Llanos, where you can hope to see endemic wildlife such as the giant anteater, capybara, tapir & wonderful birdlife.
+Also visit Bogota, the Cocora Valley and historic Cartagena.
 All transfers, wildlife activities & sightseeing included.

 Day 1